deneha/azure-guidance/best-practices-api-implementation.md

 You can use this information to determine whether a particular web API or operation is causing a bottleneck, and if necessary scale the host environment and add more servers.
 You can also ascertain whether one or more applications are using a disproportionate volume of resources and apply the appropriate policies to set quotas and limit call rates.

-> **Note**: You can change the details for a published product, and the changes are applied immediately.
+> [AZURE.NOTE] You can change the details for a published product, and the changes are applied immediately.
 For example, you can add or remove an operation from a web API without requiring that you republish the product that contains the web API.

 # Related patterns
 - The [façade](http://en.wikipedia.org/wiki/Facade_pattern) pattern describes how to provide an interface to a web API.